 What I like about freelancing to make extra money is you can do the work on your own schedule.
 Now, if you are working directly for a business there might be some set hours you need to do or deadlines to hit.

-But, you have a bit more control in when and where you work, plus you can generally set you own prices for the work.
+But, you have a bit more control in when and where you work, plus you can generally set you own prices for the work and start earning money.

 What’s really cool is your freelancing opportunities can quickly grow into your own full-time income.
 And vice versa, if your life gets busy or your career takes up more time, you can scale back as well.

 While overall pay and what you can make freelancing will vary by skills, the hourly earning potential is pretty solid.